horsmanlab/horsmanlab.github.io/Protocols/cal.md

 -	Should aim for NL ~1 x 10^6 ; IT <1
 -	Before calibratrion, check API stability should be <10%
 -	Calibrate (once every 3 months)
-o	NEVER use automatic; use semi-automatic o	Select all, then unselect negative mode electron multiplier gain o	High and normal gain multiiplier voltage ~-755V (will decrease by -20V every 2-3 months; get to -3000V at end of life) o	The two multipliers will be 20-50V different, no problem o	Can do a check every month and if it passes don’t need to calibrate; but if multiplier fails you have to do everything; multipliers often change more early in their life. o	After positive, do negative
+	- NEVER use automatic; use semi-automatic
+	- Select all, then unselect negative mode electron multiplier gain
+	- High and normal gain multiiplier voltage ~-755V (will decrease by -20V every 2-3 months; get to -3000V at end of life)
+	- The two multipliers will be 20-50V different, no problem
+	- Can do a check every month and if it passes don’t need to calibrate; but if multiplier fails you have to do everything; multipliers often change more early in their life.
+	- After positive, do negative
 		- Spray voltage 2.5-3 kV (bit lower) than positive
 		- Usually a bit more sheath gas (increase from 10-20)
 		- Often negative works better if you move the probe back a bit
 		- If increase tube lens voltage, change ultramark series from xx80 to xx06 (use -100 V tube lens)
 		- Uses 1280 peak for calibration (can use positive solution)
 		- Normally your multiplier’s will calibrate ~100 volt higher than in positive

 <iframe src="https://drive.google.com/file/d/1vcJcX3uO14d9Zb8UBsLSqM_LJuzPMjns/view" width="100%" height="700px" frameborder="0" allowfullscreen></iframe>